LotusJeff/socialshare/README.md

 ## Uninstallation
 - Navigate in the ACP to `Customise -> Manage extensions`.
-- Click the `Disable` link for Fancybox.
+- Click the `Disable` link for Social Share.
 - To permanently uninstall, click `Delete Data`, then delete the `socialshare` folder from `phpBB3/ext/lotusjeff/`.

 ## Problems